Neutis/neutis-docs/docs/examples/external-interrupt.md

-This example will show you how to handle PL10 interrupts in userspace.
+This example demonsrates how to handle PL10 interrupts in userspace.
-We will be reading value from PL10 pin and controlling PA10 (User LED).
+We read the value from PL10 pin and controlling PA10 (User LED).
-In the result the LED will be switched off by default and switched on when button is pressed.
+As a result, the LED is switched off by default and switched on when we press the button.

 <div style="text-align: center;"><img src="../../img/examples/push_ext_user_led.gif" style="width: 700px;"></div><br>

-Let's prepare PL10 and export it firstly.
+Let's prepare PL10 and export it first.
 The number of PL10 pin is 362.
 If you don't know why it is so, please refer to [this](https://docs.neutis.io/examples/gpio/#gpio-sysfs-numbers) page.

 ```bash